skramm/homog2d/docs/homog2d_manual.md

 This drawback is that every time we need to access some parameter (say, center point), a lot of computations are required to get back to the "human-readable" values.
 With this option activated, each ellipse will store both representations, so access to values is immediate.
 For more on this, [see this page](homog2d_speed.md).
+- `HOMOG2D_ENABLE_RTP`: enables run-time polymorphism.
+Automatically defined if `HOMOG2D_USE_SVG_IMPORT` is.
+This will add a common base class `detail::Root` to all the geometric primitives.

 - `HOMOG2D_DEBUGMODE`: this will be useful if some asserts triggers somewhere.
 While this shoudn't happen even with random data, numerical (floating-point) issues may still happen,